CDulst/PersonalPassionProject/README.md

 There is so much room for exploration and experimentation within VR since it's such a young technology with a lot of potential.

-Maybe Gamedevs or Facebook itself will be able to come up with cool concepts that combine VR and webapplications in the future.
+Maybe Gamedevs or Facebook itself will be able to come up with cool concepts that combines VR and webapplications in the future.

 <img width="569" alt="Quote 3" src="https://user-images.githubusercontent.com/56590727/97216908-c752fc00-17c6-11eb-88a0-d63e7c1c5938.png">